thorwhalen/tu/README.md

-# ic
+# tu

-I Command -- quick access to your favorite scripts
+Terminal Utils -- quick access to your favorite scripts